 Dreams of a Great Small Nation

-Dreams of a Great Small Nation tells the story of 40-65,000 émigrés, deserters, and POWs from the Austro-Hungarian Empire and its multinational army who are cast adrift inside Russia at the end of the Great War.
+Dreams of a Great Small Nation tells the story of 50-65,000 émigrés, deserters, and POWs from the Austro-Hungarian Empire who are cast adrift inside Russia at the end of the Great War.
 Lost amidst the Russian Revolution as Moscow's new Soviet regime withdraws from the war, these obscure Czech and Slovak subjects – long oppressed by the German rulers of Austria-Hungary – are organized by an aging fugitive professor from Prague, Tomas G. Masaryk, into an ad hoc army.

 They turn on the hated Habsburg rulers of their native Austria-Hungary, which fights alongside Germany, to join the Allied war against Berlin and Vienna – in return for an Allied promise to create an independent nation of their own after the war.
 Their efforts to reach the trenches in France leads them on a perilous journey across Siberia, where an altercation leads to a brawl that launches one of the wildest misadventures in modern history.